reactivemarbles/DynamicData/README.md

             .Group(trade=>trade.Status) //This is different frm Rx GroupBy
 ```

-And what's more is this is the tip of the iceberg.
+And what's more is this is the tip of the iceberg - there are about 40 operators all bourne from pragmatic experience.

 ### Ok I'll give it a go